Neon light and wild nights, Las Vegas is an epic destination that offers so much more than parties, booze and casinos.

 But Las Vegas is a big city with a tonne of hotels, and choosing where to stay can be overwhelming.
 That’s why we put together this epic guide for where to stay in Las Vegas.

-Written exclusively for The Broke Backpacker by our expert travel guides, this article breaks down the five best neighbourhoods so you’ll know exactly where to stay in Las Vegas based on your needs.
+Written exclusively for The Broke Backpacker by our expert travel guides, this article breaks down the five best neighborhoods so you’ll know exactly where to stay in Las Vegas based on your needs.
 Whether you need to be close to the Las Vegas convention center or you’re looking to be at the heart of things right on Las Vegas boulevard, then we’ve got you covered.

-Whether you’re looking to party all night long, explore the city’s artistic side, or simply find the cheapest place to sleep, we’ve got a neighbourhood that best fits your needs.
+Whether you’re looking to party all night long, explore the city’s artistic side, or simply find the cheapest place to sleep, we’ve got a neighborhood that best fits your needs.
 We’ve also covered cheap hotels, luxury hotels and of course places like the legendary Mandalay Bay and Bellagio hotel if you’re looking to splash the cash!

 Let’s jump right to it.
 Here are our recommendations for where to stay in Las Vegas, Nevada alongside the best Las Vegas hotels in each area.